ShorelineCrypto/cheetah_cpuminer/README.md

 which may trigger ASIC miners to get stuck on NENG blockchain finding no blocks from several minutes to several hours.

-Cheetah_cpuminer will automatically start mining at local PC when ASIC miners get stuck.
+Cheetah_cpuminer will automatically start mining at local PC when ASIC/GPU miners get stuck.
 Cheeta_cpuminer will stop mining when ASIC miners are smoothly generating blocks

- - v1.1.2 is tested under Windows 10, Mac OSX 10.11 and Ubuntu 16.04/18.04.
+ - v1.1.3 is tested under Windows 10, OS X 10.11 El Capitan, macOS Mojave 10.14.4 and Ubuntu 16.04/18.04.
  - Other versions of Windows, Mac or Linux platform are untested.
 Cheetah under other windows (win64 ir win32), mac (OSX 10.7 or later) or linux (Debian, etc) may still work.
  Python based cheetah typically works on any version of unix.
-The limitation tends to be the full node software for NewEnglandcoin.
+The limitation tends to be the full node wallet software for NewEnglandcoin, which is required for the in-wallet mining operation.
 If you can run a full node on whatever flavor of unix or mac, or windows, cheetah_cpuminer will work.

 ## Linux - Ubuntu 16.04/18.04